Shuttle Training Aircraft: Avionics

 A sophisticated computer system installed on board the STA simulated the flight dynamics of the orbiter with nearly perfect accuracy.
 The STA's highly realistic simulation of the orbiter was not limited to handling characteristics, but also implemented the shuttle control interfaces for the pilot.

 An onboard computer called the Advanced Digital Avionics System (ADAS) controlled the Direct Lift Control (DLC) and the in-flight reverse thrust during Simulation Mode.

 Every shuttle commander practiced at least 1,000 landings in this manner, as had each mission's shuttle pilot.

 List of aircraft

 Four Gulfstream II aircraft constituted the now retired STA fleet, although other Gulfstream II aircraft, lacking STA capabilities, are still used by NASA for personnel transport purposes.
 Although the majority of the fleet had markings similar to those pictured above, paint schemes do vary slightly across aircraft.

-On August 22, 2011, NASA announced that all four Shuttle Training Aircraft would be retired at various NASA facilities around the country, with N944 retiring at the Dryden Flight Research Center.
+On August 22, 2011, NASA announced that all four Shuttle Training Aircraft would be retired at various NASA facilities around the country, with N944 retiring at the then named Dryden Flight Research Center.